Laser / Skin Resurfacing

 • Electrolysis often requires years of treatments at regular intervals.
 So, in a few minutes, the doctor can effectively treat an area that would take over an hour with electrolysis.

-How various treatments are required?
+How several treatments are required?

 • This varies depending upon the hair color and location on the body.
-Several treatments might be needed, with each session lasting 10-30 minutes.
+Several treatments might possibly be needed, with each session lasting 10-30 minutes.

 What are the side effects?